thegeektets/ilara-health-react/README.md

 The application is structured by features, each feature having its own directory that contains the React components, actions, and reducers related to that feature.

 ### Pages
-- `/` : Home page
 - `/inventory` : Inventory page, it shows the list of items
-- `/inventory/:id` : Inventory item detail page, it shows the detail of a specific item
 - `/orders` : Orders page, it shows the list of orders
-- `/orders/:id` : Order detail page, it shows the detail of a specific order
 - `/customers` : Customers page, it shows the list of customers
-- `/customers/:id` : Customer detail page, it shows the detail of a specific customer
-- `/checkout` : Checkout page, it allows the user to place an order
 - `/login` : Login page
-- `/logout` : Logout page

 ## Libraries